 Compared with Figure 4, the distribution of ice crystal clouds observed by CDWL is generally consistent with that of FY-4A.
-Due to the fact that the FY-4A observation focuses on the cloud top state and it’s horizontal spatial resolution and time resolution are much coarser than the CDWL, so the cloud phase results are also slightly different.
+Due to the fact that the FY-4A observation focuses on the cloud top state and it’s horizontal spatial resolution and time resolution are much coarser than the CDWL.
+Additionally, by using the pixels closest to the study site in both FY-4A and ERA5 datasets as the subject of the study so the cloud results are also slightly different.
 As a comparison, the observation results of Himawari-8 satellite and local meteorological instruments are shown in Figure S1 and Figure S2.
 From the observation results of these data, it can be seen that there is the same change trend with the CDWL data.